kshetline/tubular_browser-check/README.md

 * Safari
 * A minimum AppleWebKit version number for otherwise-unclassified non-Android, non-Linux browsers which specify an AppleWebKit version (quite likely running on iOS, using the same rendering engine as Safari).

 You can use 0 as the version number for any browser you wish to completely disallow, and -1 for any browser you do not wish to check at all.
 (Any unspecified versions are treated as -1).
+Version numbers are treated as integers except for Safari version numbers, which can include a minor version number in X.Y form, such as 13.1.

-Ideally you can test for browser support without identifying particular browsers, using ES level and other features alone.
+Ideally you can test for browser support without identifying particular browsers, using ES level and other feature checks alone.
 But sometimes particular browser quirks and bugs must be considered.

 I fully support, for example, `data-bc-vers="0,0"` as a common starting point, completely giving up on supporting Internet Explorer and all of the pre-Chromium versions of Microsoft’s Edge browser.